koizumi09/saber-nodegraph/README.md

 - Free and Open Source.
 - Heavily inspired from Unreal Engine's Blueprints and Node editors.

+`Saber` is still in pre-alpha, as such it has very rudimentary and proof-of-concept so far.
+Its a hobby project of mine so I'll slowly keep adding stuff mentioned in the TODO.

 `Saber` is named after my late cat Saber, may she rest in peace.
 Made free and open source to immortalize her name and contribute to the community.